Dark energy explained by a bias in the measurements: Link between and the FLRW metric

-The expression $\dot{V_u}/V_u - \dot{V_o}/V_o$ is a priori time dependent, and cannot be simplified in a general way: it depends amongst others on how fast inhomogeneities are developing.
+The expression in parentheses is a priori time dependent, and cannot be simplified in a general way: it depends on how fast inhomogeneities are developing.
 However, a limiting value to this expression can be deduced.
 If initially matter was distributed in an almost homogeneous way, small disturbances appeared and led to the development of inhomogeneities.
 The driving force of this phenomenon was the gravitational attraction of regions having a slightly larger density than other regions.
 Matter from those latter regions were then progressively attracted towards the former ones, leaving behind them regions of voids that expanded over time.
-Matter grouped together and formed gravitationally bounded structures, such as galaxies and even larger structures.
-It is a fact however that when matter is gravitationally bounded, its volume does not change anymore over time: on the one hand, a stable structure has been reached and inhomogeneities do not further develop to shrink this one.
+Matter grouped together and formed gravitationally bound structures, such as galaxies and even larger structures.
+It is a fact however that when matter is gravitationally bound, its volume does not change anymore over time: on the one hand, a stable structure has been reached and inhomogeneities do not further develop to shrink this one.
 On the other hand, the expansion of the universe does not imply an expansion of such structures, because such effect is compensated by the gravitational attraction.
 This can be illustrated by galaxies which have stable dimensions over time.
-Then, when all matter has been grouped together to form gravitationally bounded structures, the volume $V_o$ would not change anymore.
-This means that at large times we will have $\dot{V_o} \rightarrow 0$.
-Also, since at that limit $V_o$ will not grow anymore, whereas $V_u$ and $V$ will, $V_u = V - V_o$ will progressively tend to $V$, meaning that $\dot{V_u}/V_u \rightarrow \dot{V}/V = 3\dot{a}/a$.
+Then, when all matter has been grouped together to form gravitationally bound structures, the volume $V_{(o)}$ will not change anymore.
+This means that at large times we will have $\dot{V}_{(o)} \rightarrow 0$.
+Also, since at that limit $V_{(o)}$ will not grow anymore, whereas $V_{(u)}$ and $V$ will, $V_{(u)} = V - V_{(o)}$ will progressively tend to $V$, meaning that $\dot{V}_{(u)}/V_{(u)} \rightarrow \dot{V}/V = 3\dot{a}/a$.
+Using this result in Eq.\ $(\ref{uu})$ we get